BC46/FLSharp/README.md

 - Prevented hostile group members from being shown as hostile.
 - Added custom targeting cursor colors for group members and players who sent a trade request.
 - Fixed the first entry of every sold item category being misaligned in the Current Information window on some resolutions.
+- Fixed the in-game mouse cursor remaining visible when the cursor is outside the window.

 More fixes and improvements may be added in the future.